Johannes Schober: Chief of Police

-During the chaos days of the collapse of the Empire in late 1918, Schober's tact and resourcefulness played a crucial role in maintaining peace and public order in Vienna.
+During the chaotic days of the collapse of the Empire in late 1918, Schober's tact and resourcefulness played a crucial role in maintaining peace and public order in Vienna.
 Following the proclamation of the Republic of German-Austria on 12 November, Schober placed his forces at the disposal of the provisional government but also secured the safety of the Imperial Family, whose departure from Vienna he supervised.
 Leaders of multiple major parties – especially Social Democrats, and Karl Renner in particular – declared themselves grateful.

-On 30 November the provisional government confirmed Schober in his position as the Vienna Chief of Police.
-On 3 December he was put in charge of public safety (öffentliche Sicherheit) in the rest of the country as well.
+On 30 November, the provisional government confirmed Schober in his position as the Vienna Chief of Police.
+On 3 December, he was put in charge of public safety (öffentliche Sicherheit) in the rest of the country as well.

 Austria's Communists, even though they envisioned the establishment of a soviet republic instead of the parliamentary system that Austria was headed for, had been largely peaceful during the critical months between October 1918 and February 1919.
 The Social Democrats had pursued, with apparent success, a strategy of absorbing and assimilating them; the provisional Austrian army had absorbed and assimilated their party militia.
 No Communist Party had run in the February 1919 Constituent Assembly elections.
 In March, however, Béla Kun's establishment of the Hungarian Soviet Republic encouraged parts of the Communist leadership to try to seize power by force.

-Protests with thousands of participants were orchestrated, some of them ending in clashes of protesters with police.
+Protests with thousands of participants were orchestrated, some of them ending in clashes between protesters and police.
 A confrontation on 17 April killed 5 police officers and a female civilian.
 A further 36 police and 30 civilians were injured, many of them severely.
 The protesters set fire to the parliament building.

 The harsh positions taken by the victorious Allies in the Paris Peace Conference, especially the reparations payments they were preparing to impose, heightened the tensions.

 The Communists began preparing a mass protest for 15 June, urging their supporters to carry arms and hoping to turn the march into an insurrection.
-A conference of party leaders on 14 June was meant to finalize marching orders.
+A conference of party leaders on 14 June was meant to finalise marching orders.
 Informed of these plans, Schober petitioned the government to disallow the protest.
 When the government declined, Schober had security police raid the conference and arrest all 122 participants.
 The next day, a demonstration demanding the release of the prisoners precipitated a bloody street fight that left 12 protesters dead and 80 seriously injured.
 Schober's crackdown earned him the trust of the political right.
 He was now considered "a tough law-and-order man."